Do you want to learn the secrets of Indian Cooking?

 - Ability to cook the dishes you have learnt at home

 Did you know that Indian cuisine contains minimum of seven different ingredients and all the ingredients and spices are uniquely important in any single dish.
 Each spice brings its own unique flavour and these recipes have been handed down for generations and so the way a particular dish is prepared and cooked changes from household to household.
 Food is influenced by religion, culture, traditions and a history of 5000 years.

 At Sheela's Kitchen you can learn to cook with herbs, when you add fresh herbs to your dishes no matter how ordinary a meal, you can be make it extra ordinarily by adding fresh green herbs.
-By learning which herbs will go with which meals how to add flavours and seasonings will give you success to become a great chef!
+By learning which herbs and spices will go together, what are the health benefits and how to add flavours and seasonings which will give you success to become a great chef!

 My top culinary herbs and their uses